T.TAO

 Memory Alignment

-The basic principles of memory alignment are:
+The following are the basic principles of memory alignment:

 Example

-Suppose we have the following struct definition:
+Suppose we have the following structure definition.

-Plain Textstruct SomeExample {
+C++struct SomeExample {

 char a; // 1 byte